krpeacock/server/README.md

 This is a simple HTTP server for Motoko.
 Its interface is designed to be similar to the popular Express.js library for Node.js.

+Check out the [examples](./examples) directory for examples of how to use this library.

+Live http_greet example: [https://qg33c-4aaaa-aaaab-qaica-cai.ic0.app/]([https://qg33c-4aaaa-aaaab-qaica-cai.ic0.app/])

 # Installation

 To install this library, run the following command: